frederik-hoeft/rimworld-more-injuries/README.md

 > [!CAUTION]
 > Before reporting exceptions or errors from the debug console, please make sure that at least one line of the stack trace mentions `MoreInjuries` or that you are able to prove that the issue is caused by More Injuries.
 Otherwise, the issue may not be related to More Injuries and is unlikely to be resolved by the developers for lack of avenues to investigate the issue.

+[^1]: Some items have the potential to be reusable and they will not necessarily be consumed during a surgery or procedure.
+However, there is a chance that the item will break after each use, either due to wear and tear or due to the nature of the procedure.
+The chance to break is indicated by the **Chance to Break** value in the item's description.

-[^1]: see [Surgery Success Chance Factor](https://rimworldwiki.com/wiki/Surgery_Success_Chance_Factor) on the RimWorld Wiki for more information on how the success chance of surgeries is calculated in the base game.
+[^2]: see [Surgery Success Chance Factor](https://rimworldwiki.com/wiki/Surgery_Success_Chance_Factor) on the RimWorld Wiki for more information on how the success chance of surgeries is calculated in the base game.

-[^2]: see [Doctoring#Failure](https://rimworldwiki.com/wiki/Doctoring#Failure) on the RimWorld Wiki for more information on how the chance of death on failed surgeries is calculated in the base game.
+[^3]: see [Doctoring#Failure](https://rimworldwiki.com/wiki/Doctoring#Failure) on the RimWorld Wiki for more information on how the chance of death on failed surgeries is calculated in the base game.

-[^3]: see [Work Types](https://rimworldwiki.com/wiki/Work#Work_types) on the RimWorld Wiki.
+[^4]: see [Work Types](https://rimworldwiki.com/wiki/Work#Work_types) on the RimWorld Wiki.

-[^4]: Priority in Type indicates the priority of the work type within the parent work type.
+[^5]: Priority in Type indicates the priority of the work type within the parent work type.
 The higher the number, the higher the priority of the work type.